MikelArnaiz/turborepo-basic/README.md

 This POC and repository started in a private repo, at [github.com/MikelArnaiz/turborepo-basic](https://github.com/MikelArnaiz/turborepo-basic/).

-The repository `github.com/catawiki/cw-poc-monorepo-turbo` is at the moment not configured to produce valid releases within `Catawiki` org.
-GitHub actions will therefore fail.

-Similarly, packages names don't contain yet the scope `@catawiki/`.

 # Turborepo monorepo

 Welcome to this monorepo Proof of Concept (POC), powered by [Turborepo](https://turbo.build/repo).